github/docs/content/osmand/troubleshooting/tts-does-not-function-properly.md

 versions: '*'
 ---

-TTS issues will usually have to be fixed in your **Android configuration and settings**, not within the OsmAnd app!
+Text-to-Speech (TTS) issues will usually have to be fixed in your **Android configuration and settings**, not within the OsmAnd app!

 Which TTS languages are supported on your device and the sound quality